Skip to content

 • sensitive downloads can require account security checks;

-• connection files must stay private and should be rotated if exposed;
+• setup links and connection files must stay private and should be rotated if exposed;

-• public support should not include tokens, passwords, API keys, client secrets, customer data, or connection files;
+• public support should not include tokens, passwords, API keys, client secrets, customer data, setup links, or connection files;

 • broad permissions should be split before adding more access.